EURODEO/e-soh-technical-architecture/README.md

-Station metadata can be pulled from Oscar/Surface with a REST API is available here: https://oscar.wmo.int/surface/rest/api/search/station?territoryName=NLD (This call will get you all the dutch observation stations) Documentation on how to use the OSCAR REST API available here: https://oscar.wmo.int/surface/#/ -> API: How can I extract lists of stations from OSCAR/Surface?
+Station metadata can be pulled from Oscar/Surface with a REST API is available here: https://oscar.wmo.int/surface/rest/api/search/station?territoryName=NLD (This call will get you all the dutch observation stations) Documentation on how to use the OSCAR REST API available here: https://oscar.wmo.int/surface/#/

 ### 4.2.
 API Specifications
   **OGC API - Environmental Data Retrieval**